reactjs/react.dev/src/content/reference/react/use-client.md

 ### When to use `'use client'` {/*when-to-use-use-client*/}

-With `'use client'`, you can determine what component usages will be Client Components.
+With `'use client'`, you can determine when components are Client Components.
 As Server Components are default, here is a brief overview of the advantages and limitations to Server Components to determine when you need to mark something as client rendered.

 For simplicity, we talk about Server Components, but the same principles apply to all code in your app that is server run.

-#### Advantages {/*advantages*/}
+#### Advantages of Server Components {/*advantages*/}
 * Server Components can reduce the amount of code sent and run by the client.
 Only client modules are bundled and evaluated by the client.
 * Server Components benefit from running on the server.
 They can access the local filesystem and may experience low latency for data fetches and network requests.

-#### Limitations {/*limitations*/}
+#### Limitations of Server Components {/*limitations*/}
 * Server Components cannot support interaction as event handlers must be registered and triggered by a client.
-	* The browser, as an example client, is responsible for delegating UI clicks to the appropriate `onClick` handler.
+	* For example, event handlers like `onClick` can only be defined in Client Components.
 * Server Components cannot use most Hooks.
-	* When Server Components are rendered, they are conceptually resolved into instructions for the client to interpret and turn into UI primitives.
-This means that Server Components do not persist in memory after render and do not support re-rendering or state.
+	* When Server Components are rendered, their output is essentially a list of components for the client to render.
+Server Components do not persist in memory after render and cannot have their own state.

-### Passing props from Server to Client Components {/*passing-props-from-server-to-client-components*/}
+### Serializable types returned by Server Components {/*serializable-types*/}

 As in any React app, parent components pass data to child components.
 As they are rendered in different environments, passing data from a Server Component to a Client Component requires extra consideration.